TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

            - "setStage": Sets the stage of an element. *Special feature: The id- key in the array can be a comma list of ids in order to perform the stageChange over a number of records.
-Also, the internal variable ->generalComment (also available through :file:`tce_db.php` as "&generalComment") can be used to set a default comment for all stage changes of an instance of tcemain.* Additional keys for this action
+Also, the internal variable ->generalComment (also available through `/record/commit` route as `&generalComment`) can be used to set a default comment for all stage changes of an instance of the data handler.* Additional keys for this action
-             is:
+             are:

-             - [stageId]: Values are: -1 (rejected), 0 (editing, default), 1
-               (review), 10 (publish)
+             - [stageId]: Values are: -1 (rejected), 0 (editing, default), 1 (review), 10 (publish)

              - [comment]: Comment string that goes into the log.